MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 ---
 title: Data science tutorial - create a Power BI report to visualize predictions
-description: In this sixth module, learn how to get set up to create reports and how to create various visuals to analyze data. ms.reviewer: mopeakande ms.author: mopeakande
+description: In this sixth module, learn how to get set up to create reports and how to create various visuals to analyze data. ms.reviewer: sgilley ms.author: narsam
-author: msakande
+author: narmeens
 ms.topic: tutorial
 ms.date: 5/4/2023
 ---

-# Module 6: Create a Power BI report to visualize predictions
+# Part 6: Create a Power BI report to visualize predictions

-In this module, we use the Microsoft Fabric DirectLake feature, which enables direct connectivity from Power BI datasets to lakehouse tables in direct query mode with automatic data refresh.
-For the following steps, use the prediction data produced in [Module 5: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).
+In this tutorial, we use the Microsoft Fabric DirectLake feature, which enables direct connectivity from Power BI datasets to lakehouse tables in direct query mode with automatic data refresh.
+For the following steps, use the prediction data produced in [Part 5: Perform batch scoring and save predictions to a lakehouse](tutorial-data-science-batch-scoring.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]